cDoru/YorViewReactNative/README.md

 # YorView:
-### A React Native App that Helps Those Interested In Investing Learn From Others, Theirs Successes, and Their Mistake
+### A React Native App that Helps Those Interested In Investing Learn From Others, Theirs Successes, and Their Mistakes

 ### About

 This app is an exploration of "machine learning", react native, redux, realm, express, Go, and AWS.
 The app provides a "safe copy" of stock trading and investing.

+You can see what works well for other people, look for tips and recommendations based on your trading style, and keep track of your portfolio in real-time.

 ## Installation
 To use the app: